Conquer Your World

 Conquer Your World is a 1991 album by Excessive Force, a side project of KMFDM and My Life with the Thrill Kill Kult.
 After this release, Buzz McCoy no longer worked with Excessive Force.
-On November 6, 2007, this album was re-released with remastered audio, as well as the "Conquer Your House" single as bonus tracks.
+On November 6, 2007, this album was re-released with remastered audio and with the "Conquer Your House" single as bonus tracks.
+It also featured different cover art.